DioxusLabs/dioxus/docs/guide/src/getting_started/tui.md

 # Terminal UI

+You can build a text-based interface that will run in the terminal using Dioxus.

+![Hello World screenshot](https://github.com/DioxusLabs/rink/raw/master/examples/example.png)

+## Support

 TUI support is currently quite experimental.
 Even the project name will change.
 But, if you're willing to venture into the realm of the unknown, this guide will get you started.

-![Hello World screenshot](https://github.com/DioxusLabs/rink/raw/master/examples/example.png)

 ## Getting Set up

-To tinker with TUI support, start by making a new package and adding our TUI feature.
+Start by making a new package and adding our TUI feature.

 ```shell
 $ cargo new --bin demo